vladimir-sama/sovrien/README.md

 <img src="static/autonomor.webp" width="250px">

-## Pakhomov's Autonomor: A Philosophy of Honorable Freedom
+## Autonomor: The Philosophy of Self-Dominion

 ### Introduction

-Pakhomov's Autonomor is a philosophy rooted in the principles of personal freedom, free will, and the pursuit of a life that is lived with honor and authenticity.
-Created by Vladimir Alexandre Pakhomov, the philosophy emphasizes the importance of autonomy and integrity in aligning one’s actions with their deepest desires and values.
-Autonomor encourages individuals to act with dignity, pursue their dreams, and understand the dynamic interplay between fate, free will, and human nature.
-In doing so, individuals can leave a meaningful impact on the world, defining their existence through their choices.
+Autonomor is a path of **self-dominion**, where freedom, struggle, and mastery define existence.
+Meaning is not given, but claimed.
+Fate is the scene, but the individual is the actor.
+To live without self-awareness and responsibility is to reject autonomy itself.

 See more at the Github pages website [here](https://vladimir-sama.github.io/autonomor/).